thechangelog/pipedream/docs/local_dev.md

 ## Run containers

-Helpful commands to prepare for starting the containers
+Helpful commands to prepare for starting the containers:

 ```bash
 # zsh command to ignore comments
 setopt INTERACTIVE_COMMENTS